 DIRECT ENTRY TO 3 YEAR DPHIL (PLEASE APPLY DIRECTLY TO YOUR DEPARTMENT OF INTEREST)

-Medical Research Council studentships may be obtained in open competition in all departments for DPhil study.
-These are open to UK citizens and citizens of countries in the European Union.
+Studentships may be obtained in open competition in all departments for DPhil study.
+These are open to UK citizens and overseas citizens (including countries in the European Union).
 Students must have, or expect to obtain, at least an upper second class degree.
 Please check the latest bursary details.

 Other studentships may also be available and you are advised to check the departmental websites for further details.
 Supervisors may also hold personal sources of funding for DPhil study.
 It may also be possible to fund yourself for a DPhil.

 Further details of University and College scholarships can be found in the University of Oxford Graduate Studies Prospectus